 Act today to stop the proposed Myola mega subdivision near Kuranda!
 This would damage the unique and environmentally fragile Myola valley.

-In addition to your concern about the impact of this development on our area's wildlife and cultural values, you might like to mention some of the following points:
+In addition to concerns about the impact of these subdivisions on our area's wildlife and cultural values - plus congestion on the Kuranda Range Road, you might like to mention some of the following points:

 - The Application was made on a superseded planning scheme (2004).
 The Myola Plan under this scheme was conditional on the Kuranda Range upgrade as per the feasibility study (attached).